amethon/www/_reflections/journal-appendix.md

 ### Bio

-Navigator Francois Moreau is a skilled navigator with a strong background in cartography and oceanography.
-He has a deep understanding of the sea and its currents, and is able to plot precise and accurate courses using a range of tools and instruments, including maps, compasses, sextants, and navigational aids.
-Francois is highly respected by his colleagues for his expertise in navigation, and is often called upon to assist with complex or challenging voyages.
+Navigator Francois Moreau was a skilled navigator with a strong background in cartography and oceanography.
+He had a deep understanding of the sea and its currents, and was able to plot precise and accurate courses using a range of tools and instruments, including maps, compasses, sextants, and navigational aids.
+Francois was highly respected by his colleagues for his expertise in navigation, and was often called upon to assist with complex or challenging voyages.

-In addition to his skills as a navigator, Francois is also an avid reader and has a keen interest in history and geography.
-In his spare time, he enjoys studying maps and learning about new and exotic places around the world.
-He is an avid collector of old maps and atlases, and has a vast collection of rare and unique documents.
+In addition to his skills as a navigator, Francois was also an avid reader and had a keen interest in history and geography.
+In his spare time, he enjoyed studying maps and learning about new and exotic places around the world.
+He was an avid collector of old maps and atlases, and had a vast collection of rare and unique documents.

-Despite his quiet and introspective nature, Francois is a friendly and approachable person who is always willing to lend a helping hand to his colleagues.
-He is a valued member of the crew and is integral to the success of the research vessel L'Exploration's scientific expeditions.
+Despite his quiet and introspective nature, Francois was a friendly and approachable person who was always willing to lend a helping hand to his colleagues.
+He was a valued member of the crew and was integral to the success of the research vessel L'Exploration's scientific expeditions.

 ##  Deck Crew: Henri LaCroix and Michel LeBlanc
-### Appearance

 Henri LaCroix was a tall, broad-shouldered man with a rugged and weathered appearance.
 He had deep-set blue eyes, a thick beard, and a scar above his left eyebrow that he had gotten during a storm at sea.
 He had a strong and muscular build, and was always in good physical condition thanks to his hard work on the deck of the research vessel.
 Henri had a friendly and easygoing personality, and was always willing to lend a hand to his colleagues when needed.